 By and large, multi-unit properties are very similar in structure.
-However, there are fundamental operational and demographic elements that make managing market-rate apartments significantly different from managing student residences.
+However, there are fundamental operational and demographic elements that make managing market-rate apartments significantly different from managing student residences - in particular, the fast summer turnover.
 Understanding these distinctions is crucial for property success and profitability.

 1. The Annual Rush: Speedy Turnaround TimesThe most intense operational difference is the lease cycle and the subsequent turnover.